 Reducing Lameness in Dairy Housing

 There is a growing awareness of the importance of controlling lameness in dairy herds.
-As in the case of most production diseases the causes of the problem is likely to be multifactorial.
+As in the case of most production diseases there are likely multiple factors in the causes.

-Indoor concrete surfaces of milking yards and sheds can be abrasive, particularly in the case where an effort has been made to keep the surface rough to minimize cows slipping.
-Unfortunately a combination of this roughness and moisture leads to excessive hoof wear.
+Indoor concrete surfaces of milking barns can be abrasive and wet, particularly in the case where an effort has been made to keep the surface rough to minimize cows slipping.
+Excessive hoof wear can be a result of this type of environment.

 A major cause of lameness in yards is caused by small stones and sand being brought into the yard from pasture and roadways.

-Poorly designed farm yards with a lot of right angled turns leads to cows pivoting and twisting which causes extra pressure on the outside claw which in turn leads to lameness.
+If a farm yards has a lot of right angled turns the cows tend to pivot and twist more often which causes extra pressure on the outside claw.
+This a another contributor to lameness.

-Excessive use of electrified backing gates cause’s cows to compact at the back of the yard, to lift their heads and move from side to side as they try to push forward reducing the cows ability for planned hoof placement and hoof injury can result.
+Excessive use of electrified backing gates cause’s cows to compact at the back of the yard, to lift their heads and move from side to side in an effort to push forward.
+Hoof placement potential injury can occur.

-Rubber matting which is placed in key areas around the farm yard will greatly help to offset the effect of hard concrete surfaces.
-Cows are more sure footed when they walk on rubber and their actual step length increase to that of walking on grass.
+Strategically placed rubber matting on the farm and in the barn will greatly help to offset the negative impact of hard concrete surfaces.
+Cows are more confident when walking on rubber and their gait length increases to that of walking on grass.

-There is no doubt that the strategic use of rubber in the collecting yard, on the milking platform, at the feed face and around the crush area will greatly reduce the amount of lameness, speed up milking time, reduce vet bills and increase production.
+There is no doubt that the correct placement and correct rubber product in the collecting yard, on the milking platform, at the feed line and around the crush area will greatly reduce the amount of lameness, speed up milking time, reduce vet bills and increase production.